 Watch the Sunrise from Masada

 Whether it’s your first time at Masada or you’ve been a dozen times, you’ll see the magnificent views through new eyes with a sunrise tour.
 Hike your way to the top and watch the mountain light up as the sun rises in all its glory over the Dead Sea.
 This is truly one of the best travel experiences in Israel that you don’t want to miss.
 Then cool off with a bath under Ein Gedi’s lush waterfalls.
 Or head to the Dead Sea to paint yourself with mud and float in the restorative waters.
+It’s no surprise that many of our Israel tour packages combine Masada, Dead Sea and Ein Gedi in the same day.

 Snorkel or Scuba Dive in the Red Sea

 Head south to Eilat to experience some of the best snorkeling in the world!
 The Red Sea is alive with playful dolphins, bashful clownfish, and magnificent coral reefs.
 They will all surely take your breath away.
-Experienced divers won’t want to miss the site of the Yatush shipwreck.
+Experienced divers won’t want to miss the sight of the Yatush shipwreck.
 It’s a patrol cruiser that served in Vietnam before being gifted to the Israeli navy, sinking off the coast of Eilat.

 Take a Trip to Jordan or Egypt

 Take advantage of your time in the region to cross two must-see destinations off your bucket list!
 You’ve definitely been dreaming about visiting the lost city of Petra and the great pyramids of Giza, so don’t miss out on the chance to fulfill your dreams when you’re already so close.
 Israel is perfectly situated for a trip to two of the world’s greatest wonders.
 With daily departures to Petra and Cairo, all you have to do is book online, sit back, and enjoy!
-Take this single day tour to Petra from Eilat to get a taste of these wonders.
+Take this single-day tour to Petra from Eilat to get a taste of these wonders.
 Or read up on how to get to Petra from Israel.

 Traveling All of Israel